Baylor signings roundup: Baylor baseball adds 15, including eight pitchers

 “I’m extremely happy with the results of this recruiting effort by my staff,” said Baylor coach Glenn Moore.
 “This year, the focus was on strengthening our bullpen, and we have certainly done that.
 In doing this, we also have the versatility to allow for a stronger offense.
 (Taylor) Strain is the lone true position player, and she will surely uphold the reputation of our traditionally strong outfield.”

-Baylor men’s golf signed a pair of high school seniors to National Letters of Intent on Wednesday, head coach Mike McGraw announced.
+Baylor men’s golf signed a pair of high school seniors on Wednesday, head coach Mike McGraw announced.

 Post a comment as